 Do you own a 2-door coupe?
 You’re out of luck.
 Does your car have those weird center-opening rear mini-doors that aren’t quite a full door?
 Sorry, your car doesn’t qualify.
 Built in 1999?
 That’s a no-go.

 Here’s where it gets tricky: What does Lyft mean by “own…a car?”
 Does that mean your name has to be on the title?
 Or can the car be registered in your mom’s, spouses, boyfriends, etc’s name?

-Your name does not have to be on the title (registered to you.)
+The car does not have to be registered to you, but you must be insured to drive the car.
 As long as you’re a named driver on an insurance policy covering that vehicle, you qualify.